• Skip to main content

 2. Litter Trap Mat

-Don’t get me wrong, I still have to vacuum around his litter box daily, but it’s so much easier to manage with this mat.
+Don’t get me wrong, we still have to vacuum around his litter box daily, but it’s so much easier to manage with this mat.

 3. Grooming Kit